Students from Bayswater School created a video slideshow chronicling events in a school-wide inquiry using Animoto.

 Animoto limits text on slides to two lines of 22 and 30 characters respectively, so every single character on the text slides had to be meaningful.

 The students had recorded progress on The Ridge throughout the year with photos, videos, and their own illustrations.
 Prior to this activity:

 Some of the more ambitious students added video clips that they had previously created and saved in their local computer.

 The class composed and recorded a song which they then saved as an MP3 file.

-As an extension activity a group of students had previously composed a sound track which evoked a kereru and some of its typical behaviours which was also saved as an MP3 file.
+As a previous extension activity, a group of students had composed a soundtrack that evoked a kererū and some of its typical behaviours.
+This was also saved as an MP3 file.
 Students could use either of these tracks as their accompanying music, or download something from the Animoto sound library.